 There is literally everything you need as most of the stalls have remained open.
 Fruit and veg from Turnips and Elsey & Bent, Ginger Pig for blowout joints of meat and Northfield Farm for more modest cuts.
 Wyndham’s for your chicken needs but get your eggs (Cacklebean) from Neal’s Yard, along with some English cheese – they really need our support.
 Coffee beans from Monmouth, Parmesan from Bianca Mora, tinned tomatoes (and fresh yeast) from Gastronomica and chorizo from Brindisa.
 These are my tried and tested favourites.

 Burger and Beyond

 If it’s big, fat, juicy burgers you’re missing then you need a Burger and Beyond Lockdown kit.
-Delivering to London and Colchester, you’ll get enough 35 day aged mince for four burgers, sesame seed demi brioche buns, pancetta bacon, American cheese, burnt butter mayo and pickled onions.
+Delivering to London, Braintree, Colchester and Chelmsford, you’ll get enough 35 day aged mince for four burgers, sesame seed demi brioche buns, pancetta bacon, American cheese, burnt butter mayo and pickled onions.
 I cooked mine medium rare and it was a little taste of heaven.

 Cartford Inn Brownies

 One of Lancashire’s finest pubs, The Cartford Inn, is selling brownies via their on-site deli, TOTI (Taste of the Inn).
 Boxes of these (the best brownies you’ll ever likely eat) are £15 and include free delivery.
 While there, why not throw in a pot of homemade chilli jam or wild garlic pesto – it’s all rather bloomin’ lovely.